JuliaSmoothOptimizers/JSOSolvers.jl/README.md

     > high-order regularized models. *Mathematical Programming*, 163(1), 359-368.
     > DOI: [10.1007/s10107-016-1065-8](https://doi.org/10.1007/s10107-016-1065-8)

+- `fomo`: a first-order method with momentum for unconstrained optimization;

 - `tron`: a pure Julia implementation of TRON, a trust-region solver for bound-constrained optimization described in

     >  Chih-Jen Lin and Jorge J. Moré, *Newton's Method for Large Bound-Constrained